Coronavirus poses new challenge to Trump's re-election bid

 “A few weeks ago, the president’s supporters were very dismissive of the virus.
 Today, they are being very silent,” the Republican political operative said.
 “It’s a supply chain issue, and he’s the supply chain president.
 When he says we have test kits on the ground and we don’t, that’s a real problem.”

-Reporting Steve Holland in Washington and Joseph Ax in Princeton, New Jersey, additional reporting by Trevor Hunnicutt, Jarrett Renshaw, Susan Heavey and Jason Lange; Editing by Scott Malone and Jonathan Oatis
+Reporting Steve Holland in Washington and Joseph Ax in Princeton, New Jersey, additional reporting by Trevor Hunnicutt, Jarrett Renshaw, Susan Heavey and Jason Lange; Editing by Scott Malone, Jonathan Oatis and Lisa Shumaker